Decentralized-ID/decentralized-id.github.io/README.md

 9\15 [Bitnation](https://bitnation.co/) "seeks to establish the concept of '*world citizenship*' via a bitcoin based identity, offering '[*Blockchain Emergency IDs*](https://refugees.bitnation.co/)' to refugees.[[**ϟ**](https://www.newsbtc.com/2015/09/09/bitnation-taps-blockchain-tech-to-aid-refugees/)]

 The same month, the UN unveiled it's *[Agenda for Sustainable Development](https://sustainabledevelopment.un.org/post2015/transformingourworld)*:
   >* Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels
   >* Substantially reduce corruption and bribery in all their forms Develop effective, accountable and transparent institutions at all levels
   >* **By 2030, provide legal identity for all, including birth registration**
->* Ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements
+  >* Ensure public access to information and protect fundamental freedoms, in accordance with national legislation and international agreements—(*emphasis mine*)
-—Excerpt:  (*emphasis mine*)

 * [DIGITAL IDENTITY AS A BASIC HUMAN RIGHT](https://impakter.com/digital-identity-basic-human-right/)
 * [AID:Tech](https://aid.technology) [[**T**]](https://twitter.com/aidtechnology) — "is a voucher and digital identity solution for refugees.
 A digital record of a person's identity is stored on a smart card, along with various additional information.
 Blockchain technology is used to distribute all resources in a highly traceable manner." (another early example of blockchain for humanitarian aide)